Skip to content

 __post_init__()

-Validate that collection method is set when billed entity is not company.
+Validate that collection method is set when the debtor is a member, not the company.

 def __post_init__(self) -> None:

-"""Validate that collection method is set when billed entity is not company."""
+"""Validate that collection method is set when the debtor is a member, not the company.

-if self.debtor != Debtor.company and self.collection_method is None:
+if self.debtor.value != "company" and self.collection_method is None:

 raise ValueError(